 JiM Clinic, JiM kindergarten and JiM schools

-Building acceptance of people with autism
+Building acceptance of autistic people

 Supporting adults with the autism spectrum